-Several unwanted challenges arise in bathroom renovations when updating older type bathrooms, from the ancient plumbing leading into the shower cabin, bath or sink to water damaged flooring.
+Several unwanted challenges arise in bathroom renovations when updating older type bathrooms.
+From the ancient plumbing leading into the shower cabin, bath or sink to water damaged flooring.
 You never know what you will find once you start dissecting the bathroom.
 When you lift up that old ceramic or vinyl flooring, don’t be surprised as to what could be lurking beneath the surface.
-I recently completed a home renovation tour with a local home contracting company, because I would soon be tackling my own bathroom renovations and wanted to ensure nothing was left to chance since I would be doing most of the work myself.

-Turning my focus to the bathroom renovations project, I was taken back a few steps by what I saw and quickly realized, if initially the job is not done correctly, you will actually spend more money in the repair process.
-Since the ceramic tiling was not properly laid, severe water damage occurred over time and was in desperate need of replacing, the mortar was not spread evenly across the floor boards which gave way to rotted plywood and ultimately lead to having to start from scratch.
+For bathroom renovations its good to keep in mind that if initially the job is not done correctly, you will actually spend more money in the repair process.
+If the ceramic tiling is not properly laid, severe water damage occurrs over time and needs to be replaced, if the mortar is not spread evenly across the floor boards, this gives way to rotted plywood and then ultimately leads to having to start from scratch.
 If you are not a professional and need advice on proper installation techniques, local hardware stores often hold weekend classes on a number of different home renovation projects.
-From the installation of new shower enclosures, bath panels or shower cubicles, everything you need to know for your bathroom renovations project.
-Investing a few hours of your time to get it right the first time will pay off in the long term or if you are looking to hire an expert, before you do, thoroughly research past home contracting projects and get references from various sources.
+Everything you need to know for your bathroom renovations, from the installation of new shower enclosures, bath panels or shower cubicles.
+Investing a few hours of your time to get it right the first time will pay off in the long term or if you are looking to hire an expert, before you do, thoroughly research their past home contracting projects and get references from various sources.

-So, to save thousands on your tiles, come and visit us today.
+So, to save thousands on your tiles, come and visit TFO today.
+Our showroom is at 107 Warren Road, Smithfield.
+We are open 7 days a week.
 Or, you can buy online now at our online tile store.